 Real Food Farm grows lots of fresh, healthy, real food and people often wonder where it all goes.
-Our top priority is making affordable produce available in the neighborhoods around Clifton Park.
-We do this through our Mobile Farmers’ Market, neighborhood markets, as well as our partnerships with other community organizations.
+Our top priority is making affordable produce available in the northeast Baltimore neighborhoods surrounding Clifton Park and in other nearby neighborhoods that lack access to fresh, healthy produce.
+We do this by working with community partners to bring our Mobile Farmers Market (and all of its fresh, local, seasonal produce!) to residents in the area.

-Real Food Farm also operates a Community Supported Agriculture program where you can sign up at the start of a season to receive a box of fresh produce each week.
+Real Food Farm also operates a Community Supported Agriculture program where members can sign up to receive a a weekly box of farm-fresh produce throughout the season.

 As an urban farm, we acknowledge that urban soils can contain pollutants related to the land’s former use.
-At Real Food Farm, we are continually testing for soil contamination and will keep consumers safe by managing crop rotations based on plant uptake ability.
+At Real Food Farm, we are dedicated to keeping our customers safe.
+We continually test for soil contamination and practice carefully managed crop rotation based on plant uptake capacity and soil exposure at all of our growing sites.
 Feel free to contact us with any questions or concerns.